Carpal Tunnel Syndrome Market is expected to Grow at CAGR of 3.65% through 2031

 nerve conduction studies (NCS) and electromyography (EMG), have become the gold

-the degree of nerve damage.
+standard for diagnosing CTS, providing accurate and reliable estimates of the extent of nerve damage.
 These tests allow healthcare providers to determine

 the severity of the condition and tailor appropriate treatment plans for